IBM/full-temperature-wallet-solution/README.md

 The general process is:
 1. The imported key needs to be encrypted before being imported, and then decrypted inside the HSM.
 2. Inside the HSM, the master key wraps the decrypted plaintext private key, and HPCS returns the wrapped private key to the signature server.
-3. The second-encrypted private key is persisted in DB for MySQL.
+3. The second-encrypted private key is persisted in DB.

 The client request corresponding to the above steps is
   ```sh